RowanTL/manim-projects/gp_overview/README.md

 ## How to build

 A venv would be beneficial here.
 These instructions do not create one.
+Ensure you are using manim version `v0.19.0`.

 1) Follow the official instructions for !(Manim Community Edition)[https://docs.manim.community/en/stable/installation/uv.html]
 2) `uv pip install -U manim-slides[manim]`